 The Colorado River Recreation Area extends from Yuma, Arizona to Lake Powell, about 650 miles.
 It offers boating, fishing, hunting and other water sports.
-There is almost 95 miles of navigable water to use for your enjoyment between Blythe and Imperial Dam in Yuma.
+There are almost 95 miles of navigable water to use for your enjoyment between Blythe and Imperial Dam in Yuma.

-Bullhead City has 9 mobile home parks and 21 RV Parks, which are all near capacity from November through May.
+Bullhead City has 9 mobile home parks and 21 RV parks, which are all near capacity from November through May.